CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-1--Paths.lagda.md

 ap-Square f s = {!!}
 ```

-And write down the function that flips a square along the diagonal:
+Next, write down the function that flips a square along the diagonal:

              a-1                           a1-